 5. Authentic British food.
-Live like a local when you sit down for a pint and a plate of fish and chips at the 19th century pub, The Warwick Castle.
+Live like a local when you sit down for a pint and a plate of fish and chips at 19th century pub, The Warwick Castle.
 Or for à la carte fare, try The Waterway, with its outdoor terrace overlooking the Grand Union Canal.
 Little Venice is a treasure trove of traditional pubs, and canal-side cafes.

 6. Canal-side walk.
-For a different perspective on Little Venice, use the power of your own two feet to walk the Regent’s Canal Towpath, taking the time to stop at the Waterside Café for a cup of tea or Café Laville for a taste of Italy.
+For a different perspective on Little Venice, use the power of your own two feet to walk the Regent’s Canal Towpath.
+Take time to stop at the Waterside Café for a cup of tea or Café Laville for a taste of Italy.
 This 1-2 hour meander will take you through Regent’s Park and London Zoo, giving you a glimpse into some of the animal habitats inside.
 For the secrets of the Blow Up Bridge and the British Industrial Revolution, a London Walks specialist guide can elevate this walk to the extraordinary.

 9. Heroes from history.
 WW2 hero Alan Turing, who broke the Enigma code and changed the course of the war, was born in Maida Vale.
 The code breaker was also a pioneer of computer science.
 See the Alan Turing plaque on Warrington Crescent, outside The Colonnade Hotel, which was once a hospital called The Warrington Lodge Medical and Surgery Home for Ladies.
-A short walk away at St. Mary’s Hospital in Paddington, you can visit the museum of another hero, Nobel Prize winning Scottish physician Alexander Fleming, who discovered penicillin.
+A short walk away at St. Mary’s Hospital in Paddington, you can visit the museum of another hero, Nobel Prize winning Scottish physician Alexander Fleming, who discovered penicillin there.

 Written by Kelly